Imashi-wimalasekera/Imashi-wimalasekera/README.md

 </p>

 ---
 ## ✨ About Me

 -  Information Technology Undergraduate at University of Moratuwa
--  Focused on Full-Stack Development with Flutter, React, Spring Boot, and MySQL
+-  Focused on Full-Stack Development with React, Spring Boot, MERN and MySQL
 -  Experienced Mobile App Developer, especially in Flutter and React Native
 -  Currently learning more about backend development, APIs, and advanced UI design
 -  Love combining creativity with functionality to build user-friendly applications